 Without really doing it on purpose, I planted the Colocasia corms in a protected area of the garden that actually served as a microclimate.

 A microclimate is simply an area in your garden that is different from the surrounding area in some way.
 The microclimate could create a little pocket that is better or worse than your rated zone.

-In my case, I attribute the hardiness of my Colocasia esculenta to the following items:
+In my case, I attribute the hardiness of my Colocasia esculenta to the following.

-Click HERE to read my blog post on how to care for Colocasia, or elephant ears.
+Be sure not to miss my blog post on how to care for Colocasia, or elephant ears.